FeistyFugu/fungo/readme.md

 # Fungo

-Fast, simple and type safe implementation of typical functional constructs for the Go programming language.
-Use 'go generate' to create type safe implementation of each algorithm.
+Since Go still has no generics, classical loops like Apply, Reduce, Min or Max need to be re-implemented every time you need them for a new type.
+Fungo makes this a little less painful.
+It provides fast and simple implementations of many typical functional constructs and uses 'go generate' to create type safe implementation of each algorithm.

 Please note this is a work in progress.
 All constructs PROBABLY work but a lot more testing is needed.